-Thinking about a getaway in Banff?
-Get ready for mind-blowing scenic vistas, fabulous food, and more activities than you can imagine!
+If you’re planning a getaway to this area, you’ll need to know where to stay in Banff.
+Downtown Banff offers mind-blowing scenic vistas, fabulous food, and more activities than you can imagine!

-A few months ago, while traveling on the First Passage to the West on the Rocky Mountaineer, we ended our trip with two days in beautiful Banff.
+A few months ago, while traveling on the Rocky Mountaineer First Passage to the West through the Canadian Rockies, we ended our trip with two days in beautiful downtown Banff.
 Those gorgeous views you see of the Canadian Rockies are often of Banff National Park.

 Stunning in the winter with snow-covered majestic mountains, you can ski, snowboard, and even ice skate.

 And though it’s gorgeous in the winter, it’s absolutely spectacular in every season!
 I was there in May and this is one of my favorite shots!

 The best place to start your planning is on the Banff Lake Louise website.
 You’ll find four seasons of things to do all year long on the site, so start planning early!

 Don’t worry about where to stay in Banff.
 The Moose Hotel and Suites is a gorgeous 4-star hotel just 15 minutes from the Banff National Park Gates and the perfect spot for a relaxing getaway.

 This was the hotel Rocky Mountaineer included in my trip, so I had a feeling it would be fantastic.
 The central location makes it so easy to walk around town for dining, shopping, and other activities.